SmartToolFactory/Android-DaggerHilt-DynamicFetureModule-Boilerplate/README.md

 ### Dynamic Feature Modules

-Modules that depend on core module shoud create a component, that depends on core module, with
+Modules that depend on core module should create a component, that depends on core module, with

 ```
 @Component(